-- (i) Overtime means all time worked in excess and outside of an employee's normal ordinary hours of duty which includes: - (A) time worked in excess of 7.6 hours on any one day Monday to Friday inclusive; or - (B) Time worked outside the span of hours of 7.00am to 5.30 pm; or - (C) Any time worked on a Saturday, Sunday or Holiday with Pay. - (ii) These provisions are to apply except in the following circumstances: - (A) Overtime is payable to all employees [other than an employee classified at Grade 8 or 9] including an employee in receipt of an allowance for More Responsible Duties or Higher Duties as prescribed by Part IV Allowances of this Award and subject to the provisions of this Clause. - (B) Sub-clause (d) of this clause does not apply to employees to whom Part IX -, Clause 3 - Employee Workplace Flexibility Agreement in circumstances where employees may vary the hours of work and overtime arrangements. - (C) Sub-clause clause (d) of this clause does not apply to employees to whom Part V - Section A, Clause 2 - Accrued Day Off applies in circumstances where an employee accumulates time towards an Accrued Day Off.
-These employees work 8 hours in any one day as ordinary hours.
+- (i) Overtime means all time worked in excess and outside of an employee's normal ordinary hours of duty which includes: - (A) time worked in excess of 7.6 hours on any one day Monday to Friday inclusive; or - (B) Time worked outside the span of hours of 7.00am to 5.30 pm; or - (C) Any time worked on a Saturday, Sunday or Holiday with Pay. - (ii) These provisions are to apply except in the following circumstances: - (A) Overtime is payable to all employees [other than an employee classified at Grade 8 or 9] including an employee in receipt of an allowance for More Responsible Duties or Higher Duties as prescribed by Part IV - Allowances of this Award and subject to the provisions of this Clause. - (B) Sub-clause (d) of this clause does not apply to employees to whom Part IX -, Clause 3 Employee Workplace Flexibility Agreement in circumstances where employees may vary the hours of work and overtime arrangements. - (C) Sub-clause clause (d) of this clause does not apply to employees to whom Part V Section A, Clause 2 Accrued Day Off applies in circumstances where an employee accumulates time towards an Accrued Day Off.
+These employees work 8 hours in any one day as ordinary hours. - (D) Sub-clause (d) of this clause does not apply to employees to whom Part V - Section A, Clause 3 - Banking of Hours applies in circumstances where an employee accumulates time to be taken off at a later time in lieu of payment.

-- (D) Sub-clause (d) of this clause does not apply to employees to whom Part V - Section A, Clause 3 - Banking of Hours applies in circumstances where an employee accumulates time to be taken off at a later time in lieu of payment. - (E) Sub-clause (d) of this clause does not apply to part time employees to whom Part V Section A, Clause 1 Ordinary Hours of Work (b)(ii) where by agreement with the employer a part time employee extends the ordinary hours of work on any one day or to an average of not more than 38 in any one week in a regular pattern of hours. - (F) However where circumstances require, and with the approval of the employer Directors of Nursing at District Hospitals who undertake clinical nursing duties in excess of their ordinary hours of work as Directors of Nursing, are to be paid overtime rates at the equivalent maximum salary rate applicable to an employee classified as Registered Nurse Grade 3.

-(d) Rate of Payment of Overtime
+- (E) Sub-clause (d) of this clause does not apply to part time employees to whom Part V Section A, Clause 1 Ordinary Hours of Work (b)(ii) where by agreement with the employer a part time employee extends the ordinary hours of work on any one day or to an average of not more than 38 in any one week in a regular pattern of hours. - (F) However where circumstances require, and with the approval of the employer Directors of Nursing at District Hospitals who undertake clinical nursing duties in excess of their ordinary hours of work as Directors of Nursing, are to be paid overtime rates at their base salary rate. - (G) An on call allowance, in accordance with Section A Common Conditions day workers and shift workers, (6)(b) is payable to Directors of Nursing at District Hospitals who are required and directed by the employer to be on call - (d) Rate of Payment of Overtime

-Overtime is to be paid at the following rates:

-- (i) Monday to Saturday inclusive at the rate of time and a half of the employee's base salary rate for the first two hours, and double time thereafter; - (ii) Sundays at the rate of double the employee's base salary rate for all time worked; - (iii) Holidays with pay at the rate of double time and a half of the employee's base salary rate for all time worked.
+Overtime is to be paid at the following rates: - (i) Monday to Saturday inclusive at the rate of time and a half of the employee's base salary rate for the first two hours, and double time thereafter; - (ii) Sundays at the rate of double the employee's base salary rate for all time worked; - (iii) Holidays with pay at the rate of double time and a half of the employee's base salary rate for all time worked.